 The Taste History Culinary Tour is an enjoyable cultural culinary journey that is three-hours to four-hours and a combination of bus riding and 4 to 6 blocks of walking, approximately.
 At least three to four bakeries and eateries are visited for food tastings and some eating experiences are standing-only.
 The tour also includes trips to historic buildings or art and craft shops.

 Unfortunately, Dietary Restrictions Cannot be Accommodated.
 Dietary substitutions cannot be provided.

 For information about a Private Group Culinary Tour, click here.

 Effective January 1, 2017, $50 per person is the new rate for all public culinary tours traveling to West Palm Beach, Delray Beach, Boynton Beach, Lake Worth and Lantana.
-All tours are free for children under age 14 (children must be accompanied by a paid adult family member).
+All tours are free for children under age 14 (Maximum 5 children free under age 14 per tour.
+Children must be accompanied by a paid adult family member).
 Children age 14 and over pay regular price.
 Due to the increase operating costs; an increase in our tour fees is necessary.
 Pre-paid reservations that have been made prior to that date will not be affected.
 Taste History is a non-profit educational organization.
 Fees are inclusive of all food and visits to cultural centers and art shops.
+Gratuity is not included in the ticket price.

 Culinary tour rates/prices: